CSC207-UofT/plannr/phase2/design_document.md

 ## Scenario Walkthrough that shows Clean Architecture

-<u>Scenario:</u> The user arrives on the main page which displays their list of events taking place that day and have
+<u>Scenario:</u> The user arrives at the main page which displays their list of events taking place that day and have
 the option of sorting that displayed list by date-time or by priority.
 By default, it is first shown to be sorted by date.